Chandrayaan-2: Failed landing attempt

 Vikram began its descent at 20:08:03 UTC, 6 September 2019 and was scheduled to land on the Moon at around 20:23 UTC.
 The descent and soft-landing were to be performed by the on-board computers on Vikram, with mission control unable to make corrections.
 The initial descent was considered within mission parameters, passing critical braking procedures as expected, but the lander's trajectory began to deviate at about 2.1 km above the surface.
 Telemetry readings during ISRO's live-stream show that Vikrams final vertical velocity was 58 m/s at 330 m above the surface, which a number of experts noted, would have been too fast for the lunar lander to make a successful landing.
 Initial reports suggesting a crash were confirmed by ISRO chairman K. Sivan, stating that "it must have been a hard landing".
 However, it contradicted initial claims from anonymous ISRO officials that the lander was intact and lying in a tilted position.

-Radio transmissions from the lander were tracked during descent by analysts using a 25 m radio telescope owned by the Netherlands Institute for Radio Astronomy.
-Analysis of the doppler data suggests that the loss of signal coincided with the lander impacting the lunar surface at a velocity of nearly 50 m/s (as opposed to an ideal 2 m/s touchdown velocity).
-The powered descent was also observed by NASA's Lunar Reconnaissance Orbiter (LRO) using its Lyman-Alpha Mapping Project instrument to study changes in the lunar exosphere due to exhaust gases from the lander's engines.
-K. Sivan, tasked senior scientist Prem Shanker Goel to head the Failure Analysis Committee to look into the causes of the failure.

 Both ISRO and NASA attempted to communicate with the lander for about two weeks before the lunar night set in, while NASA's LRO flew over on 17 September 2019 and acquired some images of the intended landing zone.
 However, the region was near dusk, causing poor lighting for optical imaging.
 NASA's LRO images, showing no sight of the lander, were released on 26 September 2019.
 The LRO flew over again on 14 October 2019 under more favourable lighting conditions, but was unable to locate it.
 The LRO performed a third flyover on 10 November 2019.